-To build a web spiders produce silk from a specific gland found at the tip of abdomen known as spinneret glands.
+To build a web spider produce silk from a specific gland found at the tip of abdomen known as spinneret glands.
 Most of the spiders have three pairs of these glands, each one having its own functions.
 There are also spider species who have just one pair and others having as many as four pairs.
 Each gland secretes a special type of silk thread having its specific purpose.
 For example- a trailed safety line, sticky silk thread for catching the prey and fine silk thread for wrapping the prey.
 Some spiders are even capable of producing 8 different type of silk threads during their lifetime6.

 Results of their study suggest this not as simple as it looks but a result of a combination of various procedures a spider does while walking over the web-